open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ## Overview

-The user-facing metrics API supports reporting diagnostic measurements using three basic kinds of instrument.
+The user-facing metrics API supports producing diagnostic measurements using three basic kinds of instrument.
 "Metrics" are the thing being produced--mathematical, statistical summaries of certain observable behavior in the program.
 "Instruments" are the devices used by the